 Outdoor jobs are professional occupations where you don’t have to spend your day inside.

 You can become an outdoor researcher, teacher, instructor, guard, or artist.
-And, get to spend your time outside and connect with nature while you’re on the job.
+And get to spend your time outside and connect with nature while on the job.

 Depending on the nature of your job and your qualification, you can earn anywhere from $30,000-$100,000 annually.